 Lee Ufan

 Lives and works in Kamakura (Japan) and Paris (France).

-Painter, sculptor, writer and philosopher Lee Ufan was born in South Korea in 1936 and came to prominence in the late 1960s as one of the major theoretical and practical proponents of the avant-garde Mono-ha (Object School) group.
-Mono-ha was Japan’s first internationally recognized contemporary art movement that rejected Western notions of representation – focusing on the relationships of materials and perceptions rather than on expression or intervention, the artists of Mono-ha present works made of raw physical materials that have barely been manipulated.
+Painter, sculptor, writer and philosopher, Lee Ufan came to prominence in the late 1960s as one of the major theoretical and practical proponents of the avant-garde Mono-ha (Object School) group.

 “If a heavy stone happens to hit glass, the glass breaks.
 That happens as a matter of course.
 But if an artist’s ability to act as a mediator is weak, there will be more to see than a trivial physical accident.
 Then again, if the breakage conforms too closely to the intention of the artist, the result will be dull.
 It will also be devoid of interest if the mediation of the artist is haphazard.
 Something has to come out of the relationship of tension represented by the artist, the glass, the stone.
-It is only when a fissure results from the cross-permeation of the three elements in this triangular relationship that, for the first time, the glass becomes an object of art”.
+It is only when a fissure results from the cross-permeation of the three elements in this triangular relationship that, for the first time, the glass becomes an object of art.” – Lee Ufan

+Lee Ufan